 Seasonal yard work such as raking leaves, shoveling snow, and trimming hedges can be quick and easy money.
 It also comes without the long-term commitment of the landscaping business described above.

 Since painting is a quick and inexpensive way to update your décor, this should be an easy task to find on websites like Nextdoor.
 For kids, small paint jobs would be best.
 For instance spray painting furniture.
 Be sure they have the proper protective gear.

+Gardening is great for kids!
 If they have a green thumb, encourage them to help neighbors with their gardens.
-Plants are always beautiful to look at, are popular and can be a fun hobby that makes money.
+Plants are always beautiful to look at, are popular, and can be a fun hobby that makes money.